bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README.md

 There are three sets of instructions included in this project.

-# INSTRUCTIONS_CROSS_COMPILE_KERNEL.md
+### INSTRUCTIONS_CROSS_COMPILE_KERNEL.md
-Cross compile the new v5.x linux kernel for Seagate Central from scratch.
+Cross compile the new v5.x Linux kernel for Seagate Central from scratch.

-# INSTRUCTIONS_MANUAL_KERNEL_INSTALLATION.md
+### INSTRUCTIONS_MANUAL_KERNEL_INSTALLATION.md
-Manually install the new linux kernel onto the Seagate Central.
+Manually install the new Linux kernel onto the Seagate Central.

-# INSTRUCTIONS_INSTALL_WITH_SAMBA_FIRMWARE_UPGRADE.md
+### INSTRUCTIONS_INSTALL_WITH_SAMBA_FIRMWARE_UPGRADE.md
 Install the kernel as part of an easy web management based firmware upgrade process that also upgrades the samba server at the same time.

 ## Details
-This project's main goal is to let users seamlessly as possible install a new and modern version of the linux kernel on a Seagate Central while still keeping their user Data volume intact and using as much of the the original Seagate supplied facilities as possible and with as little interruption as possible.
+This project's main goals are

+* Develop a new and modern version of the Linux kernel for Seagate Central.
+* Make the installation as seamless as possible.
+* Allow users to keep using the existing Data volume.
+* Allow users to continue using the Seagate supplied services.

 The hope is that by providing a modern kernel to replace the old v2.6 native kernel, users will be able to add new modern software